 How the DiversCity mentoring scheme works……

-To take part in this mentoring scheme, you will need to attend the day long DiversCity in Law event in December.
-To apply for the event please email firstname.lastname@example.org
+To take part in this mentoring scheme, you will need to attend the day long DiversCity in Law event in November.
+To apply for the event please click here if you have any questions regarding the event please email firstname.lastname@example.org

 At the event you will gain a better understanding of the legal sector and what it’s like to be LGBT in the city, which will help you with working out what sort of mentoring support you’d value.

 Once you tell us why you’d like to be mentored and what you would like to get out of the scheme, we will be able to set you up with a suitable mentor.

 Once you have been paired up with a mentor we expect you to contact your mentor to arrange a meeting, either face-to-face or over the phone, to discuss what you want to get out of this scheme and how you believe your mentor can help.

 These meetings will be focused and will be based around creating an action plan for you to gain a career in the legal sector in the city (e.g. applying for VAC schemes or training contracts).

 From there the success or failure of your mentoring relationship is down to you.
 You will need to be the one driving it forward; arranging meetings, communicating with your mentor and preparing for your meetings to ensure you get the most out of the experience.